MesutHakanTaskiner/AI_Chatbot_With_LTM/README.md

 ## Overview
 GPT-clone is a Python-based project that implements a simple GPT-like application.
 It integrates AI operations, memory management, and a basic web interface, making it easy to experiment with natural language processing techniques.

+Memory Management with mem0

+This project uses mem0 for implementing long-term memory management.
+While an initial agent-based memory structure was developed manually, mem0 was later adopted due to its cleaner and more reliable approach to:

+    Automating memory extraction from responses after the first prompt.

+    Managing embedding creation, filtering, and storage with minimal manual handling.

+    Providing a structured and scalable local memory system without relying on external vector databases.

+By leveraging mem0, the project benefits from a streamlined long-term memory system that aligns well with the expected behavior of GPT-like memory tools.

 ## Project Structure
 - **app.py**
   The main entry point of the application.
 It initializes configurations, sets up modules, and orchestrates the workflow by importing necessary components from other modules.